yarikgenza/WhereToGo-Lviv/README.md

 **Inspired by Foursquare, WhereToGo - Lviv is tourist-focused application to search for nearby places in Lviv.**

 * Lviv-themed UI
-* Food / rest / entertainment, etc.
+* Food and drink / places to visit / entertainment, etc.
-* Special offers
+* Events
-* A lot of original places to visit
+* History, check-ins
 * "Lviv-lovers" community

 ## Project

-Currently, WhereToGo is in active development and was created as pet-project.
+Currently, WhereToGo under the development and is created as a pet-project.

 **Techologies stack**